anthonyrabiaza/anthonyrabiaza.github.io/_posts/2023-08-25-boomi-observability-aws-cloudwatch-xray/2023-08-25-boomi-observability-aws-cloudwatch-xray.markdown.md

 ![APM Instrumented](/assets/boomi-observability-aws-cloudwatch-xray/boomi-process-3-apm.png)

-## Review of the Observability with CloudWatch Cloud
+## Review of the Observability with CloudWatch and X-Ray

 ### CloudWatch X-Ray Traces overview